tikv/client-java/docs/src/examples/rawkv.md

 ### Compatibility

-The V2 Client should not access the cluster other than V2, this requires users to enabel the API V2 for the cluster:
+The V2 Client should not access the cluster other than V2, this requires users to [enable the API V2](https://docs.pingcap.com/tidb/stable/tikv-configuration-file#api-version-new-in-v610) for the cluster:

 ```toml
 [storage]